Pope John XXIII: Final months and death

-On 25 May 1963, the pope suffered another haemorrhage and required several blood transfusions, but the cancer had perforated the stomach wall and peritonitis soon set in.
-The doctors conferred in a decision regarding this matter and John XXIII's aide Loris F. Capovilla broke the news to him saying that the cancer had done its work and nothing could be done for him.
+On 25 May 1963, the pope suffered another hemorrhage and required several blood transfusions, but cancer had perforated the stomach wall, and peritonitis soon set in.
+The doctors conferred in a decision regarding this matter, and John XXIII's aide Loris F. Capovilla broke the news to him, saying that the cancer had done its work and nothing could be done for him.
 Around this time, his remaining siblings arrived to be with him.
 By 31 May, it had become clear that the cancer had overcome the resistance of John XXIII – it had left him confined to his bed.

 John XXIII died of peritonitis caused by a perforated stomach at 19:49 local time on 3 June 1963 at the age of 81, ending a historic pontificate of four years and seven months.
 He died just as a Mass for him finished in Saint Peter's Square below, celebrated by Luigi Traglia.
-After he died, his brow was ritually tapped to see if he was dead, and those with him in the room said prayers.
-Then the room was illuminated, thus informing the people of what had happened.
+Then, the room was illuminated, thus informing the people of what had happened.
 The Italian government announced three days of mourning with flags half-masted and the closure of offices and schools.
-Spain announced ten days of mourning with flags half-masted; Philippines announced nine days of mourning with flags half-masted; Paraguay and Guatemala announced three days of mourning; Republic of the Congo declared one day of mourning.
-He was buried on 6 June in the Vatican grottos.
+Spain announced ten days of mourning with flags half-masted; The Philippines announced nine days of mourning with flags half-masted; Brazil declared five days of mourning; Portugal, Paraguay and Guatemala announced three days of mourning; the Republic of the Congo declared one day of mourning.
+He was buried on 6 June in the Vatican Grottoes.
 Two wreaths, placed on the two sides of his tomb, were donated by the prisoners of the Regina Coeli prison and the Mantova jail in Verona.
 On 22 June 1963, one day after his friend and successor Pope Paul VI was elected, the latter prayed at his tomb.
 John XXIII's tomb is located near the tombs of both Pope Pius X and Pope John Paul II.